 - Scalpers are frequently required to make critical decisions without hesitation.

-- Simultaneously, scalpers are adaptable and can tell the difference between a profitable trade and one that isn’t.
+- Simultaneously, scalpers are adaptable and can distinguish between a profitable trade and one that isn’t.

 Finally, a successful scalper is someone who can play to the market’s strengths and exit trades at highly advantageous times.